hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 After every game patch a spreadsheet of the important stats is [released](https://github.com/hanslhansl/rainbow-six-siege-weapon-statistics/releases).
 The most recent version can be found on [Google Sheets](https://docs.google.com/spreadsheets/d/1QgbGALNZGLlvf6YyPLtywZnvgIHkstCwGl1tvCt875Q)/[Google Drive](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ1KitQsZksdVP9YPDInxK3xE2gtu1mpUxV5_PNyE8sSm-vFINdbiL8vo9RA2CRSIbIUePLVA1GCTWZ/pubhtml).

 # About how the data is collected
-Generally speaking I am trying to collect as much of the data myself and by hand because Ubisoft has proven to be an unreliable source for statistics.
+Generally, I am trying to collect as much of the data myself and by hand because Ubisoft has proven to be an unreliable source for statistics.
 At the same time I am trying to cut corners where possible.

 ## Time measuring
 I am measuring time intervals by recording the game and going off of frame time.
 I am recording at 120 fps which means that, in theory, every time measurement can deviate up to $Δt={1\\over120} s\\approx0.0083 s$ from the actual value.
 In conclusion, this means that every time related stat (e.g. fire rate, DPS, ads time, ...) should be taken with a grain of salt.